-Students who are members of any American Indian Tribe with historical ties to Colorado can be granted in-state tuition classification under the Colorado American Indian Tribes In-State Tuition Act (CO SB 21-029) effective Fall 2021.
+Students who are members of any Native American Tribe with historical ties to Colorado can be granted in-state tuition classification under the Colorado American Indian Tribes In-State Tuition Act (CO SB 21-029) effective Fall 2021.

 How to apply